Skip to content

 Short answers, pulled from the story.

-One of the first recorded uses of a flail as a weapon occurred at the siege of Damietta in 1218 during the Fifth Crusade.
-Matthew Paris depicted this event in his chronicle though several references predate it and tradition holds that Frisian Hayo of Wolvega bashed the standard bearer of Muslim defenders with it.
+One of the first recorded uses of a flail as a weapon was at the siege of Damietta in 1218 during the Fifth Crusade, as documented in the chronicle by Matthew Paris.
+Tradition holds that the man who wielded it was a Frisian named Hayo of Wolvega.

-In ancient Egypt what has popularly been interpreted as a flail was a symbol associated with the pharaoh said to symbolize the monarch's ability to provide for the people through harvest and abundance.
-Artwork shows pharaohs holding both the crook and flail together in ceremonial poses yet currently it is still not known exactly what the implement seen in artwork actually was.
+In ancient Egypt, the flail was a symbol associated with the pharaoh and was said to represent the monarch's ability to provide for the people.
+Pharaohs were depicted holding both the crook and the flail together, though what the implement in the artwork actually was remains uncertain.